cuga-rajal/supercar_plus/README.md

 Supercar Version 2.2 did not change any config settings from 2.1.3.
 However there were several changes to the Config notecard in the last year.
 If you are upgrading from an old version, check the settings in your Config to match the current version.
-For upgrading from older versions it is easier to transfer your settings to the new Config notecard format.
+For upgrading from older versions it is usually easier to transfer your settings to the new Config notecard format which is included with the package..

 To see complete lists of changes for each version, please see the file Supercar_Plus_Versions_Credits.txt.

 Sit Scripts Update, December 23, 2025

-Sit scripts added a sitter touch adjust menu in summer 2025 as part of the Supercar 2.1.1 package.
+Sit scripts added a sitter touch menu to adjust position in summer 2025 as part of the Supercar 2.1.1 package.

 December 2025 the sit scripts added a feature to remember sitter adjustments and to automatically reapply them on future sits by the same avatar.

+Supercar Auto-Park Update, December 27, 2025

+The auto-park script received an important bug fix.
+If you are using an earlier version please update to the latest as older versions could cause problems.
+Auto-park is one of the features that split off from the main script recently to reduce memory usage, and this update irons out some things.

 -----